-Pav Bhaji recipe is one of Mumbai’s hottest selling fast food and street food!
-I am very excited to share Mumbai Pav Bhaji Recipe.
+Pav Bhaji recipe Mumbai Style with step by step photos.
+Pav bhaji is one of Mumbai’s hottest selling fast food and street food!
+I am pleased to share Mumbai Pav Bhaji Recipe.
 I have vivid memories of eating chats on juhu beach with sand dunes, cool breeze, lovely sea waves, people and the chats stalls.
 My mom used to take me and my sis to juhu beach almost every month.
 The way I use to stare at the guy making chats.
-Also anxiously wait for my turn to eat them! lols…Hmmm I am hungry again with this word chat;)… Also this is my old post which I have replaced with new pics and new look.
+Also anxiously wait for my turn to eat them! lols…Hmmm, I am hungry again with this word chaat;)…

 My dad wanted to eat pav bhaji and my friend Swasti Arya also had requested to make Pav Bhaji!
 So yesterday was the day we made it.
 It’s one of the most simplest dishes to make on earth.
 The best part was my dad, mom and my pet loved it.
 You got to add loads of butter in pav bhaji that too amul brand.
 I am just kidding you can add butter as per your preference and brand.
 However I like my pav bhaji with Utterly Butterly Delicious Amul Butter.

 Across all streets and corners of Mumbai, you will find pav bhaji stalls.Even while you clubbing late in the night.
 There are some stall and vendors who sell these delicious pav bhaji during the wee hours of night.
 What more can a person ask for?….
 Most of the people in Mumbai also eat pav bhaji as meals during lunch Or dinner.
 As pav bhaji tends to be a heavy snack.
 It also depends on how many pavs you gulp with the bhaji….

 I have used basic vegetables used for pav bhaji.
 I have tried authentic Mumbai – Juhu Beach Cheese pav bhaji.
 It was super yum and mouthwatering.